TreacherousDev/ABE-AllStars-Currency-Hack/README.md

 5. Launch the game and enjoy being miserable
 >  You can find the player file in AppData\LocalLow\Drippy Studios\All Stars\prefs.
 Make sure the game is **closed** when patching.

+Please make a backup of your save file before patching, as some unknown bug may corrupt your save file.
+If this occurs, please open an issue with your backup player save file included and I'll try to find what's causing the issue.

 ---

 ## Requirements